This is a call for candidates to stand for the Green Party at the next elections to Parliament and to councils in Oxfordshire.

 We are committed to supporting people stand for election.
 If you have support needs to allow you to stand for election—from childcare to disability support needs—please discuss these with us soon so we can arrange support.
 Being in the Green Party means we are committed to work as a team, no one has to do anything alone, we will find a way to help in any aspect of campaigning and when people become Councillors.

 If you are at all interested in standing as a candidate, or helping organise a campaign for a candidate, please complete the form below, and I will get back to you with more details.
-Target candidates will be required to complete a questionnaire on their suitability as a candidate, and their plans for their campaign by 15 October 2017, then turn up at selection meeting with hustings.

 If you want any more information on what is involved in standing as candidate, please contact the Elections Co-ordinator, David Newman.